-College Access Fairfax offers six different workshops throughout the school year.
+College Access Fairfax offers seven different workshops throughout the school year.
 Each is described below.
 Details of dates & locations and the ability to register for each workshop can be found on our Calendar page.
 There is no cost associated with any of our workshops and students & parents are welcomed to attend any location.
-We do, however, ask you to register in advance.

 This program is designed for middle and elementary school parents to give them a “30,000 feet” view of the basics of post-secondary education, college savings plans and the resources available through FCPS.
 This program will be held in each of the FCPS areas and will be held in the spring.

 Financial Aid Nights are sponsored by individual high schools in Fairfax County and are not part of the College Access Fairfax programs.
 For more information about these, programs, please contact the individual schools.
 These programs are open to all students and parents and you may attend any session, not just the one at your child’s school.

 This presentation will help families understand the terminology and funding being offered by schools to accepted students in their financial award letters.
 Students are presented with information on how to compare award letters from different institutions (determining how much is being offered in the form of grants, scholarship, work-study and loans) to see which school best fits the family’s financial situation.

 **This presentation is given by MEFA (the Massachusetts Educational Financing Authority).
 Although some information is pertinent only to Massachusetts residents only, the general information on financial aid award letters to relevant to all student regardless of state of residence.**